-Giants clinch share of West, match team mark with 106th win
+Giants clinch at least tie in NL West, match team wins mark

 TRAINER’S ROOM

 Padres: 3B Manny Machado had a rest day.
-“We’re going to have some guys have a day or two down,” manager Jayce Tingler said.
+“We’re going to have some guys have a day or two down,” Tingler said.
 “Just getting Manny off his feet today.”

 Giants: LHP Scott Kazmir went on the 10-day injured list with a Grade 1 right hamstring strain that he injured running to cover first in the initial inning of his start Thursday night that forced him to exit. … Closer Jake McGee could return this weekend from a right oblique strain.
 “It’s all prioritizing his health,” Kapler said. … RHP Johnny Cueto rested after tossing 2 1/3 innings in his first career relief outing Thursday.